 To make money with crypto mining, two conditions need to be met.
 The first is a matter of effort and the second is a matter of luck.
 The effort relates to verifying 1MB worth of transactions, the relatively easy part.
 The difficulty lies in being the first person or company to arrive at the correct hash number.
 Only the first person wins the block and only the winner is rewarded with tokens.

-Pros Of Crypto Mining In 2021
+Pros Of Crypto Mining

 - Users with less computing power can join mining pools